ISISComputingGroup/ibex_developers_manual/Instron-stress-rig.md

   * Turn back on the GPIB box.
   * After the GPIB box has been turned on for a short time (e.g. 1 minute) the driver (LabVIEW or IOC) should be ready to connect.
   * GPIB box LEDs - PWR should be orange, LNK 10/100 should be green.
 Other LEDs will be flickering depending on connection.
 Box might have a slightly dodgy connection (not sure about this, but check it) so ensure the LEDs are as described.

+### Troubleshooting note

+The stress rig on ENGIN-X is mapped from both ENGINX and ENGINX_SETUP. **Only one of these computers should talk to the stress rig at a time!** If you get strange comms issues, check that the "other" computer is not also trying to talk at the same time.

 # Rigs